 The key, they say, is for people in recovery and those seeking recovery to find support connections and ensure that isolation does not lead to relapse.

-In April, the Department of Medical Assistance Services loosened restrictions on intensive outpatient therapy, allowing for people recovering from substance abuse disorder to receive addiction telehealth therapy.
+In April, the Department of Medical Assistance Services loosened restrictions on intensive outpatient therapy,

 Counselors say that's necessary because isolation is the exact thing they usually recommend their clients not do.

 If you're at all concerned that your use of a substance is turning into abuse and even dependence, the folks at counseling and therapy offices want to help you now more than ever.